ammar-tanwar/bloglearnbay/posts/top-50-interview-question-on-statistics.md

 id: "top-50-interview-question-on-statistics"
 tableData:
   [
-    Marketing Sales and HR Is being a data scientist the only hope, Online data science courses are still the best option but the recorded video-based ones are the worst., ]
+    Marketing, Sales, and HR Is being a data scientist the only hope?, How is Data Science Used in Sales and Marketing?,
+MNCs Currently Using Data Science,
+What is the advantage of using Data Science in Business?, Data Science Jobs in Sales and Marketing,
+Where can Learnbay Help you?,

+  ]
 ---